romechenko/mcp-first-tic-tac-toe/README.md

 - `reset-game`: Reset the tic-tac-toe game to start a new game
 - `game-status`: Get the current status of the tic-tac-toe game
 - `get-logs`: Retrieve server logs for debugging

+## Real-Time Updates

+The game server uses Server-Sent Events (SSE) to provide real-time updates:

+- Both players see moves instantly without page refreshes
+- The MCP server maintains a persistent SSE connection to the game server
+- Automatic reconnection if the connection is interrupted
+- Intelligent logging that only shows meaningful game state changes
+- Minimal log noise from normal SSE heartbeat reconnections

 ## Important Notes for Tool Consumers